RSE-Cambridge/data-acc/dac-ansible/README.md

 Install data-acc demo with ansible.
 It creates a bunch of OpenStack VMs, then uses ansible to install a development data-acc enviroment.

-To run this set of playbooks, please execute:
+To run this set of playbooks, first we create some VMs in OpenStack:

     . openrc
     ./create-servers.py > hosts

+You will likely need to directly modify the above script to match your environment, but once the VMs are created, you can now use ansible to deploy the dev environment:

     ansible-playbook master.yml -i hosts

 Note the above pulls the docker image johngarbutt/data-acc which can be